RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 begin
-  #Get a named property of a member item in a collection
+  #Get a named property of a member item in a collection.
+A successful request returns an HTTP 200 response code and the requested MemberItem in teh response body.
   result = api_instance.collections_id_members_mid_properties_property_get(id, mid, property)
   p result
 rescue CollectionsClient::ApiError => e